Secured vs Unsecured Loan: What's the Difference?

 Which loan type is right for you?

 Which type of loan is better for you is determined in large part by lenders and the reason you need the loan.
 And that leads us to the main advantages and disadvantages of secured and unsecured loans.
 A benefit of secured loans can be that if you have a weak or unproven credit history, secured loans can be easier to qualify for since they mitigate the risk for your lender.
 The arrangement also provides another benefit: secured loans can have lower interest rates than unsecured loans.
 If you’re in a position to repay your loan so you don’t lose your collateral, a secured loan can be a money saver.

 What happens if you can't pay back the loan for unsecured and secured loans?

-One of the drawbacks of an unsecured loan is that if you have trouble paying back your secured loan, the lender may take the collateral you put up for the loan.
+One of the drawbacks of a secured loan is that if you have trouble paying back your secured loan, the lender may take the collateral you put up for the loan.
 For example, a car may be re-possessed if the loan payments are not made on a timely basis.
 When you have trouble repaying an unsecured loan, you run into higher interest rates and fees that make repayment even more difficult.
 Lenders typically give you warnings and time to pay or options for special plans.
 It’s important to communicate with your lender about issues you are having or contact a reputable credit counseling agency for help.

 How can you qualify for a personal loan?